-Fig. 4.14 Temperature distribution in a beam during the morning of a sunny summer day
+Fig. 4.14 Temperature distribution in a beam during the morning of a sunny summer day the afternoon of a hot summer day) was 13° F cooler than the ambient temperature.

 Fig. 4.15 Temperature distribution in a beam on a cold, overcast winter day